Chart Color Schemes

 Boondall has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Boondall's population is estimated at around 10,354 as of Nov 2025.
-This reflects an increase of 751 people (7.8%) since the 2021 Census, which reported a population of 9,603 people.
-The change is inferred from the resident population of 10,287 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 86 validated new addresses since the Census date.
-This level of population equates to a density ratio of 952 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Boondall's 7.8% growth since census positions it within 0.8 percentage points of the SA4 region (8.6%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 61.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, Boondall's estimated population as of Nov 2025 is around 10,594.
+This reflects an increase of 991 people since the 2021 Census, which reported a population of 9,603.
+The change is inferred from AreaSearch's estimate of 10,285 residents following examination of ABS ERP data (June 2024) and 86 validated new addresses since the Census date.
+This level of population results in a density ratio of 974 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Boondall's growth of 10.3% since the 2021 census exceeded both the SA4 region (9.0%) and national average, marking it as a growth leader in the area.
+Overseas migration contributed approximately 61.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Considering the projected demographic shifts, a population increase just below the median of statistical areas across the nation is expected, with the suburb of Boondall expected to increase by 1,351 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 12.4% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Considering projected demographic shifts, the Boondall (SA2) is expected to increase by approximately 1,351 persons to 2041, reflecting an increase of around 9.8% over the 17 years.

 Frequently Asked Questions - Population